-Shakespeare did both acting and writing and was put on the roll of tax-payers, becoming liable to an aggregate sum of £2 13s 4d for each of three subsidies voted to the Crown by Parliament in 1593.
-He was still left owing his tax and by the autumn of 1596 he moved south of the river to the ‘Borough’ in Southwark, close to the George Inn.
+Shakespeare did both acting and writing and was put on the role of tax-payers, becoming liable to an aggregate sum of £2 13s 4d for each of three subsidies voted to the Crown by Parliament in 1593.
+He was still left owing his tax and by the autumn of 1596, he moved south of the river to the ‘Borough’ in Southwark, close to the George Inn.
 It was there that the taxman came for payment of tax arrears, whereby he paid an instalment of 5s the next year and another 13s 4d the year afterwards.
 We know of no other tax payments ever being made anywhere by him after that.

-The reason he moved south of the river was not simply to dodge the taxman, but because The Theatre at Shoreditch was under threat from the lease holders.
-Burbage the owner along with the cast of actors, carried the timber-built theatre and re-erected it where Park Street now stands, just across the road from the rear entrance of the financial times.
+The reason he moved south of the river was not simply to dodge the taxman, but because The Theatre at Shoreditch was under threat from the leaseholders.
+Burbage the owner along with the cast of actors carried the timber-built theatre and re-erected it where Park Street now stands, just across the road from the rear entrance of the financial times.
 This is a good place to stop and look, for this is the only outside site in London, where markers visually show the outline of the original Shakespeare theatre, The Globe.

 In those times the river had no embankment, and therefore it ran wider than its present width.
 If you were to go along Bear Alley at the side of a modern building, you will find the Ferryman’s Seat – which dates back to Elizabethan times.
 Waiting for the Globe to burst, would have sat I am sure, a descendant of us taxi-drivers waiting for a fare back to the City.
-After all there was only one bridge crossing the river – London Bridge – so taking a punt would be a very popular alternative!
+After all, there was only one bridge crossing the river – London Bridge – so taking a punt would be a very popular alternative!